fygo97/Matlab-Connector/documentation/dev/README.md

 The connector is distributed as a MATLAB toolbox (`.mltbx`).

 ### Steps
+0. create a `.jar` file with your latest version of the Polypheny Connector by compiling the project. (**Tip**: The compiled `polypheny-all.jar` will be stored under )
 1. Open MATLAB
 2. Go to **Home**
 3. Open **Add-Ons → Package Toolbox**